skienzmatishun/rippreport/content/p/stealing-our-democracy/index.md

   llm_score: 65
   recency_score: 14.453312263024177
   rank: 10
+summary: In our investigative breakdown of the Baldwin County Sheriff's race, we detail how Sheriff Hoss Mack teamed with state politicians to rig election qualifications and eliminate opponent competition.
+Machiavellian insiders routinely manipulate election rules, pocket unneeded campaign donations, and plant shadow candidates.
+  Local voters must confront these rigged tactics before bosses destroy democracy.
 ---
 When elections are “fixed” you can be assured, politicians, any party, are STEALING OUR DEMOCRACY.